-- Your child has voice changes, or it is hard to understand his speech.
+- Your child has voice changes, or it is hard to understand his or her speech.

-- Your child has increased swelling or pain in his jaw area, or he has trouble opening his mouth.
+- Your child has increased swelling or pain in his or her jaw, or your child has trouble opening his or her mouth.

 - Your child has a stiff neck.

 - Your child has not urinated in 12 hours or is very weak or tired.